hermetoproject/integration-tests/README.md

-# Cachi2 Rust
+# Cargo/Rust integration test

-This repository is meant to test a wide range of cases that can occur in Cachi2's processing of Rust.
+This repository is meant to test a wide range of cases that can occur in processing of Rust projects.

 ## Cases Covered